Covid-19: Level 3 of the Safe Exit Framework

 Where a non-essential business provides services outdoors or away from its own premises (such as gardeners and pool cleaners) it may provide services provided that no more than six people are gathered in one place at a time.
 In all cases, strict social distancing of two metres must be observed.

 The full Government guidance is available here.
 It is expected that other retail premises will be permitted to open on 18 May 2020 and we will provide an update when further developments occur.
-For further information or specific advice, please do not hesitate to contact us (Dexter Flynn, Frances Littler, Stephanie Habin or Michael Davies).
+For further information or specific advice, please do not hesitate to contact us (Dexter Flynn, Frances Littler or Stephanie Habin).